biscicol/triplifier/trunk/testdata/dwca_test_data-README.txt

 two records are nearly identical and allow confirmation that each occurrence gets its own identification instance, but other class instances are shared between the occurrences.
-The last record contains no Identification or Event instance and allows confirmation that the ontology is interpreted properly.
+The last record contains no Identification or Event instance and allows confirmation that the ontology is interpreted properly and that no empty class instances are created.
 The file dwca-mixed_classes-IDs.zip already has proper IDs and does not require re-normalization, while the file dwca-mixed_classes-no_IDs.zip does not have any ID columns and requires re-normalization.
 The classes and terms included in these files are as follows.

 Taxon